cuotos/x32-chords/README.md

 this script will generate a snippet file for each of the chords that you request from it.

-It uses FX1-4 (dual pitch shift) to make up to 4 note chords.
+It uses FX1-4 (dual pitch shift) to make up to 6 note chords.

 ## To make it work
-Feed a sign wave into Input1, double patch to 2-4
+Feed a sign wave into Input1 on the desk, double patch to 2-6

 Load snippet